SafeTorpedo/hackathon-submissions-portal/README.md

 6. Open developer tools and click on the application tab (to configure the existing dummy data)
 7. Click on the Local Storage tab
 8. Enter key as "data"
-9. Copy the contents of data.txt and paste it as the value
+9. Copy the contents of data.json and paste it as the value
 10. Refresh the page

 ## Features